DavidLBoyd1986/ansible-playbooks/README.md

 The <b>USER</b> logs into the hosts as 'ansible' (remote_user) to perform all the actions.

 So, the <b>USER</b> can use ansible's private key, to run ansible, and not share an account.
-Sharing an account is worse than sharing a private key amongst user's on the same host, in my opinion.
+Sharing an account is worse than sharing a private key amongst users on the same host, in my opinion.
 But you can easily edit the playbooks to change this configuration.

 Frankly, there is no 100% secure way to use the ansible CLI with multiple users.